gabrielfreire/SshScript/README.md

 for easy usage.

 # Use case
-I am a lazy developer and don't want to SSH into my Azure VM in order to create some files, perform an update or `pull` latest docker images, i want to automate these tasks.
+I don't want to have to SSH into my VM in the cloud in order to create some files, perform an update or `pull` latest docker images and i'd like to automate these tasks.

-1. Let's update our VM
+1. Let's run commands via ssh to update our VM
 	- Create a batch/sh script `update_my_vm.bat`

 	the contents for your script should look like this